PriYaaaa652/Academic-Works/README.md

 * 📊 Presentations
 * 📌 Additional Study Resources

-All resources are categorized course-wise to maintain clarity and easy accessibility.
+All resources are categorized course wise to maintain clarity and easy accessibility.